gokul704/HRMS-backend/RAILWAY_DEPLOYMENT.md

-# Railway Deployment Guide for HRMS Backend
+# Railway Deployment Guide for StaffIQ Backend

 ## Overview
-This guide provides step-by-step instructions for deploying the HRMS Laravel application to Railway.
+This guide provides step-by-step instructions for deploying the StaffIQ Laravel application to Railway.

 ## Prerequisites
 - Railway account